sigp/lighthouse/book/src/voluntary-exit.md

 ### 2. What if my validator is of type `0x00` and I do not update my withdrawal credentials after I initiated a voluntary exit?

    Your staked fund will continue to be locked on the beacon chain.
 You can update your withdrawal credentials **anytime**, and there is no deadline for that.
-The catch is that as long as you do not update your withdrawal credentials, your staked fund in the beacon chain will continue to be locked in the beacon chain.
-Only after you update the withdrawal credentials, will the staked fund be withdrawn to the withdrawal address.
+The catch is that as long as you do not update your withdrawal credentials, your staked funds in the beacon chain will continue to be locked in the beacon chain.
+Only after you update the withdrawal credentials, will the staked funds be withdrawn to the withdrawal address.

 ### 3. How many times can I update my withdrawal credentials?